rey26/planets-explorer/README.md

 ABOUT

-- this is an interview assignment for Brackets company
 - the aim is to create a Laravel app that connects to external API and syncs the data in the DB
-- Topic of the assignment is Star wars data about planets and its residents
+- Topic is Star wars data about planets and its residents

 INSTALLATION